owulveryck/blog/content/post/lstm.md

 contentCopyright: false
 reward: false
 mathjax: false
 ---

+**Disclaimer** This is a technical article about a work in progress.
+The primary goal is to document what I did and to clarify my ideas.
+A more general and complete article about software 2.0 is in development and should be published on my [company's blog](https://blog.octo.com/) later.

+---

 This post describes the concept of software 2.0.
 It evaluates an instance of the Unicode equation parser (as described [here](https://blog.owulveryck.info/2017/12/18/parsing-mathematical-equation-to-generate-computation-graphs---first-step-from-software-1.0-to-2.0-in-go.html)) to give a strict separation of the software 1.0 and the software 2.0.